 Most of the required readings will be from the abundance of material on book repair and book structures in the resource room adjacent to the book lab.

-This class is presented face-to-face except during pandemic shifts to online teaching as mandated by the University.
+This class is presented face-to-face.
 All in-class work is hands-on demonstration and practice.